alta3/linux-unattended-installation/readme.md

 18. Plug your USB key into the test machine and boot select the USB key.
 Within 10 seconds the test machine disk will be reset completely.
 No turning back now, which is what you want, right?

-19. Your machine will complete the installtion in about 12 minutes (wtih 1 Gbps internet access and SSD drive in the test machine).
+19. Your machine will complete the installtion in about 12 minutes (with 1 Gbps internet access and SSD drive in the test machine).
 When complete, setup ejects the ISO/CD.

 20. When the machine boots, it will display the IPV4 and IPV6 addresses on the console.